rwilliams0331/internet-monitoring/README.md

 ## Interesting urls

-http://eepi1.home:9090/targets shows status of monitored targets as seen from prometheus - in this case which hosts being pinged and speedtest. note: speedtest will take a while before it shows as UP as it takes about 30s to respond.
+http://eepi1.home:9090/targets shows status of monitored targets as seen from prometheus.

 http://eepi1.home:9090/graph?g0.expr=probe_http_status_code&g0.tab=1 shows prometheus value for `probe_http_status_code` for each host.
 You can edit/play with additional values.
 Useful to check everything is okey in prometheus (in case Grafana is not showing the data you expect).

 http://eepi1.home:9115 blackbox exporter endpoint.
 Lets you see what have failed/succeded.

-http://eepi1.home:9798/metrics speedtest exporter endpoint.
-Does take about 30 seconds to show its result as it runs an actual speedtest when requested.

 ## Thanks and a disclaimer